 -

-RADFest will feature up to eight different master classes and workshops taught by visiting artists.
+RADFest will offer up to eleven master classes and workshops led by local and visiting artists.

 -